proplot-dev/proplot/docs/quickstart5.rst

 size, XKCD and Crayola colors must have *sufficiently distinct coordinates* in the HCL perceptually uniform colorspace before they are added to ProPlot.
-This makes it a bit easier to pick out colors from a table generated with `~proplot.demos.color_show`.
+This makes it a bit easier to pick out colors from a table generated with `~proplot.colortools.color_show`.
 Similar names were also cleaned up – for example, “reddish” and “reddy” are changed to “red”.

 .. code:: ipython3